Enoughsdv/LiquidBounce-Scripts/README.md

 # LiquidBounce
-Script for RedeSky using LiquidBounce, I am editing all these features to make it a bit more orderly.
+Script for RedeSky using LiquidBounce.
 - If you have any questions, contact with:
 Discord: Enough#7502

-- I want to make it clear that these scripts are taken from the LiquidBounce forum.
+- I want to make it clear that these scripts are taken from the LiquidBounce forum and are modified.

 Features:
 - RedeAuth: